stepanletyagin/CIBI_HSE/README.md

 It reuses the image created in #2 to launch a new container.
 It runs the second command (touch /commit2) in the second container, and creates a new image.

-if we group commands in a single RUN statement, then they will all execute in the same container, and will correspond to a single commit.

-So my thought for multi-stage builds is to make less RUN-s as possible in Dockerfile in one, like this:
+So my thought for multi-stage builds is making something like this:
 ```
 ################## BASE IMAGE ######################
-FROM ubuntu:20.04
+FROM ubuntu AS builder

 ################## METADATA ######################
 LABEL maintainer=<stepanletyagin@gmail.com>